 Wednesday Patchy fog early this morning.
 Sunny afternoon.
 Light winds becoming NW 25 to 35 km/h in the morning then tending N 15 to 20 km/h in the late evening.
 Possible rainfall: 0 mm Chance of any rain: 5% Around Canberra Sun protection 10:10am to 4:20pm, UV Index predicted to reach 9 [Very High].

 Thursday Partly cloudy.
 High (70%) chance of showers, most likely in the morning and afternoon.
 Light winds becoming SE 15 to 20 km/h in the late afternoon then tending S 20 to 30 km/h in the evening.
 Possible rainfall: 2 to 8 mm Chance of any rain: 70%.

-Friday Mostly sunny.
-Winds NW 15 to 20 km/h becoming light before dawn.
-Possible rainfall: 0 mm Chance of any rain: 10% Around Canberra.
+Friday Sunny.
+Winds S 20 to 30 km/h becoming light during the day.
+Possible rainfall: 0 mm Chance of any rain: 10%.

 ACT Weather Forecasts

 ||6||21||40%||< 1mm||Nil||S 13||70||SE 11||38|

 Queenslanders have awoken to survey the full extent of Tropical Cyclone Debbie's destruction.

 Damage from Cyclone Debbie has cut all roads to the north Queensland towns of Bowen, Airlie Beach and Proserpine, but there have been no reports of injury from Daydream Island in the Whitsundays, Premier Annastacia Palaszczuk said this morning.

 When Cyclone Yasi devastated parts of North Queensland in 2011, the rains it brought with it took out about 20 million tonnes of coking coal production.